AntonSynytsia/MSPhysics/FAQ.md

 reaching SketchUp window procedure.
 With the feature in hand we can get input of all mouse and keyboard messages without SketchUp interfering.
 We can use the mouse wheel without the camera zoom in/out tool activating, and use any keyboard keys without SU keyboard shortcuts interfering.
+As well, MSPhysics is enchanted with a stable scripting API and huge documentation.

 ## Does it work on Mac OS X?